 There are an infinite number of such examples.
 How many items should one export?
 How many items should one manufacture?
 How many items should one pack together?
 How many people, states, districts, counties, etc., should there be?

 These are the many common decisions that one faces on the job, in which one has to pick how many.
 Thus, unless one is working in some strictly mathematical job, one is much more likely to have a need for versatile numbers than prime numbers.

-take time and effort, especially when you are dealing with decimal
+apples.)
+They take time and effort, especially when you are dealing with

-if one chooses to work with a versatile number.
+one chooses to work with a highly composite number.
 Fractions cause

 unnecessary stress.
 And unnecessary stress can have detrimental